-In accordance with Cambridge English Language Assessment regulations, candidates registering for the following exams will be required to have a passport-style photograph taken on the day of either the speaking test or the written test:
+In accordance with Cambridge English Qualifications regulations, candidates registering for the following exams will be required to have a passport-style photograph taken on the day of either the speaking test or the written test:

 Consent from candidates or parent/guardian will be sought on the registration form prior to the exam.

 The British Council ensures equal opportunities to all candidates, including people with special needs.

 We aim to make our best effort to cater to candidates with special needs.
 We try our best to enable candidates to understand exam questions and ways of giving answers.
 All candidates, irrespective of disability, will be assessed fairly and objectively.
 Please inform us at least three months before registration/you pay your exam fees of any candidates who require special arrangements.
 Please submit any relevant supporting materials (such as medical certificates) during registration.
 You will need to provide a medical certificate issued within the last two years when registering for the exam.

 Special arrangements can only be provided for paper-based Cambridge English Qualifications.
 Please note that for technical reasons special arrangements for computer-based exams are not on offer.

 Here are some examples of special arrangements that had taken place on previous exams:

 - braille question papers and enlarged question papers for candidates with visual difficulties (not available for Pre A1 Starters and A1 Movers)